 To understand why venous insufficiency tends to get worse over time, the venous system in the leg can be thought of as a network of interconnected pipes.
 If one vein gets backed up due to reflux, the increased pressure is ‘felt’ along the length of the vein, and by the branching vessels connected to that vein.

-Staging Chronic Venous Insufficiency with the CEAP Scale
+Chronic Venous Insufficiency Stages with the CEAP Scale

 The CEAP scale is used to grade the severity of chronic venous insufficiency.
 CEAP stands for Clinical grade, Etiology, Anatomy, and Pathophysiology.
 Based on physical examination, individuals with chronic venous insufficiency can be graded from C0 (no signs of vein disease) to C6 (active venous ulcer).
 The CEAP scale helps to communicate both the clinical symptoms and the underlying cause of each stage of venous insufficiency, and has been used by vascular specialists for over 20 years.
 More detail on each stage is provided in the following sections.
 See venous insufficiency pictures.